-This command prevents a switch from propagating Topology Change Notifications (TCNs) to other ports on the switch.
+This command prevents an aggregation switch from propagating Topology Change Notifications (TCNs), from to the uplink port on access switches.
+In other words, TCNs are filtering on all neighboring ringes attached to access switches.

 '''

 Console(config)#interface ethernet 1/5

-Console(config-if) #spanning-tree restricted-tcn
+Console(config-if)#spanning-tree restricted-tcn

 '''